The following are frequently asked questions about massage therapy and about the Therapeutic Massage program at AACC.

 Do you have a student clinic?

 Yes.
-At the end of MAS-111 and MAS-113, students have the opportunity to refine their skills by working on faculty and staff of the college.
+In MAS 120 and MAS 121, students have the opportunity to refine their skills by working on faculty and staff of the college.
 The massage clinic is one of the most eagerly anticipated events on campus.